de86/personal-site/src/pages/data-structures-arrays/index.md

 ---

 ## Before We Start
-At the beginning of the year I decided to improve my knowledge of programming and computer science and one of the things I have always wanted to improve my knowledge of is data structures.
+At the beginning of the year I decided to improve my knowledge of programming and computer science concepts and one of the things I have always wanted to improve my knowledge of is data structures.
 As part of this series of posts I'm going to study them more in depth and try to learn their advantages, disadvantages, when to use them and their implementations.

 These notes are aimed at myself as a way of documenting what I have learned and so may contain some incoherent babbling or simplificattions, however, if anyone else finds these notes useful then that is a definite bonus!